-April Fowlow is an interdisciplinary artist from Grand Falls-Windsor, Canada and is currently studying her master’s in Sculptural Conceptions and Ceramics at the Kunstuniversität (The University of Art and Design) in Linz, Austria, where she has spent time abroad in Venice and Carrara, Italy learning glass and marble sculpting.
-In 2017 she received a BFA in Visual Arts at Grenfell Campus, Memorial University, in Corner Brook, Canada, including two semesters abroad in Harlow, England and Hobart, Australia.
+April Fowlow is an interdisciplinary artist originally from Port Anson, Newfoundland, Canada.
+She is currently studying her master’s in Sculptural Conceptions and Ceramics at the Kunstuniversität (The University of Art and Design) in Linz, Austria, where she has spent time abroad in Venice and Carrara, Italy learning glass and marble sculpting.
+In 2017 she received a BFA in Visual Arts at Grenfell Campus, Memorial University, in Corner Brook, Canada, including two semesters abroad in Harlow, England, and Hobart, Australia.

 Performance is another way I physically attempt to understand the feeling of being stuck and vulnerable in an unforgiving environment.
-In my documented performance Nowhere To Go, created in Canada beside the cold Atlantic Ocean, I stood in a handmade sculpture base replicating coral for as long as I could, wearing only a small dress.
-Just after 23 minutes I had to stop, as the conditions were unbearable.
+In my documented performance Nowhere To Go, created in Canada next to the cold Atlantic Ocean, I stood in a handmade sculpture base replicating coral for as long as I could, wearing only a small dress.
+Just after 23 minutes, I had to stop, as the conditions were unbearable.